 PC NOTE: Throughout the game I have used masculine pronouns.
-This is a consistent application of the traditional rules of written English, and not intended in any way as a slight to members of the fairer gender.
+This is a consistent application of the traditional rules of written English, and not intended in any way as a slight to members of the fairer gender (who are generally better role-gamers than guys, in my opinion, and bring a needed breath of fresh air to the gaming table.)
 This book was written in the far away, long gone days before political correctness caused most Americans to lose their common sense.
 If you find this offensive or sexist, get over it.